 The Water System generates sufficient revenue to cover annual operating expenses and to continue the improvement of the water system infrastructure.
-Per the existing bond resolution, in FY 2017 any projected excess revenue over expenses is budgeted in a Renewal & Extensions expense account as in previous years.
-Since revenue and expenses are kept at the same amount changes in fund balance are due to the capitalization of capital expenses as projects are finalized and added as assets of the water system.
+Per the existing bond resolution, any projected excess revenue over expenses is budgeted in a Renewal & Extensions expense account.
+Since revenue and expenses are kept at the same amount changes in fund balance are due to the capitalization of capital expenses as projects are finalized and added as assets of the Water System.

-As of June 30 FY 2014 FY 2015 FY 2016 FY 2017 ACTUAL ACTUAL UNAUDITED PROJECTED Water System 78,483,644 79,153,635 81,953,723 81,993,723
+As of June 30 FY 2015 FY 2016 FY 2017 FY 2018 ACTUAL ACTUAL UNAUDITED PROJECTED Water System 79,153,635 81,054,589 85,317,159 85,317,159